 Patients who neglect their gum health are at risk of developing further dental problems, including periodontitis, or gum disease.
 Gum disease can affect the health and function of your teeth and gums, as well as the supporting bone structure.

-At Tarheel Dentistry, Dr. Todd Robinson treats periodontitis and dental concerns like bleeding gums.
+At Tarheel Dentistry, Dr. Sarah Cook treats periodontitis and dental concerns like bleeding gums.
 However, there are some preventative measures you can take at home to reduce your risk of developing gum disease.
 Try these tips to improve your gum health and overall oral health:

 Floss Between Teeth